 Functional nutrition vs clinical nutrition

-In general nutrition or clinical nutrition, the main purpose of dietary interventions is to help people to be more clinically stable.
-Often in general or clinical nutrition, the consequences of long-term health and wellbeing are not taken into account.
-This is where functional nutrition comes in!
+In clinical nutrition, the main purpose of dietary interventions is to help people to be more clinically stable.

 What does a functional dietitian nutritionist do?

-Functional dietitian nutritionists and functional medicine practitioners look far beyond just acute symptom management or clinical stability!
+Functional dietitian nutritionists and functional medicine practitioners look far just acute symptom management or clinical stability!

-- We assess what needs to happen from a nutrition standpoint to move someone completely away from a state of dis-ease, towards a state of balance, harmony and wellbeing of mind, body and spirit.
+A functional dietitian and/or functional nutritionist will assess what needs to happen from a nutrition standpoint to move you completely away from a state of dis-ease, towards a state of balance, harmony and wellbeing of mind, body and spirit.

-- We understand that no two people are the same, so every client will likely get their own unique customized nutrition plan and supplement protocols based on a variety of factors when working with a functional dietitian nutritionist!
+In functional and holistic nutrition, we believe that no two people are the same, so every client will likely get their own unique customized nutrition plan and supplement protocols based on a variety of factors.

 Functional nutrition testing

-From there, we can provide our clients with exceptionally customized recommendations and individualized guidance around nutrition, supplements, and lifestyle habits which will allow and support natural healing over time.
+Functional nutrition tests allow functional dietitians to provide exceptionally customized recommendations and individualized guidance around nutrition, supplements, and lifestyle habits to encourage and support natural healing over time.